-I’m a big fan of the Lebanese Cedar Trees.
+I’m a big fan of the Lebanese cedar trees and recently beaded one with my daughter.
 These Cedrus libani are a species of cedar native to the mountains of the Mediterranean region.
 They have been used by various ancient civilizations, including the Phoenicians, Egyptians and the Sumerian Epic of Gilgamesh.

-The Lebanon Cedar is the national emblem of Lebanon, and is displayed on the Lebanese flag and coat of arms.
-Lebanon is sometimes metonymically referred to as the Land of the Cedars.
+The Lebanon cedar is the national emblem of Lebanon, and is displayed on the Lebanese flag and coat of arms.
+Lebanon is sometimes referred to as the Land of the Cedars.

 Today we thought it might be fun to make a little piece of Lebanon to decorate our living room.

 First you have to explain to your child what carbon paper is and what it was used for.
 (We ended up going online to find photos of typewriters!)
 Then, place the carbon paper between the cedar tree image and the canvas and trace out your design.

 Next, heat up your glue gun and start with the brown beads.
 Place a bit of glue and randomly put some brown beads down.